 Further clarification is requested on Standard A-2, Audit 4: Could more detail be provided on what the Professional Team will be seeking?

-A-3 Coverages
+A-3 Hurricane Coverages

-The methods used in the calculation of building loss costs shall be actuarially sound.
+The methods used in the calculation of building hurricane loss costs shall be actuarially sound.

-The methods used in the calculation of appurtenant structure loss costs shall be actuarially sound.
+The methods used in the calculation of appurtenant structure hurricane loss costs shall be actuarially sound.

-The methods used in the calculation of contents loss costs shall be actuarially sound.
+The methods used in the calculation of contents hurricane loss costs shall be actuarially sound.

-The methods used in the calculation of time element loss costs shall be actuarially sound.
+The methods used in the calculation of time element hurricane loss costs shall be actuarially sound.

-Purpose: A reasonable representation of building, appurtenant structure, contents, and time element losses is necessary in order to address policies that principally cover building, appurtenant structure, contents and time element, such as tenants and condo unit owners policies.
+Purpose: A reasonable representation of building, appurtenant structure, contents, and time element hurricane losses is necessary in order to address policies that principally cover building, appurtenant structure, contents and time element, such as tenants and condo unit owners policies.

 Relevant Form: G-5, Actuarial Standards Expert Certification